Skip to Content

 I have visited Coron twice in the past five years.
 I’ve seen the town grow from just a small collection of modest guesthouses to a busy port town with cosy hotels, hostels and restaurants.

 Coron is a great place to start or end your time island hopping in Palawan.
-El Nido is better known than Coron, which makes it slightly less crowded and more affordable.
+It is it slightly less crowded and more affordable than El Nido.

 In the following blog post, I’ll start by explaining all of the things that you can see and do in Coron, followed by a more detailed Coron travel itinerary for two, three or five days.